leangjia/blender_docs/manual/render/eevee/render_settings/shadows.rst

 Light Threshold
    In order to avoid costly setup time, this distance is first computed automatically based on a light threshold.
-The distance is computed at the light origin and using the inverse square falloff.
-The setting can be found inside the :menuselection:`Render Settings panel --> Shadow tab`.
+The distance is computed at the light origin using the inverse square falloff.

    This light threshold does not take the light shape into account and may not suit every case.
 That is why we provide a per-light override where you can just set the cut off distance (:menuselection:`Properties --> Object Data --> Light --> Custom Distance`).

-   The influence distance is also used as shadow far clip distance, which might affect how shadows looks.
+   The influence distance is also used as shadow far clip distance, which might affect how shadows look.
    This influence distance does not concern sun lights that still have a far clip distance.

    .. seealso::